pymupdf/PyMuPDF/docs/tools.rst

       :arg bytes,bytearray stream: the image data.
       :rtype: dict
       :returns: a dictionary with the keys "width", "height", "xres", "yres", "colorspace" (the *colorspace.n* value, number of colorants), "cs-name" (the *colorspace.name* value), "bpc", "ext" (image type as file extension).
-The values for these keys are the same as returned by :meth:`Document.extractImage`.
+The values for these keys are the same as returned by :meth:`Document.extract_image`.
 Please also have a look at :data:`resolution`.

       .. note::

         * For some "exotic" images (FAX encodings, RAW formats and the like), this method will not work and return *None*.
-You can however still work with such images in PyMuPDF, e.g. by using :meth:`Document.extractImage` or create pixmaps via ``Pixmap(doc, xref)``.
+You can however still work with such images in PyMuPDF, e.g. by using :meth:`Document.extract_image` or create pixmaps via ``Pixmap(doc, xref)``.
 These methods will automatically convert exotic images to the PNG format before returning results.

         * Some examples::